techmo-pl/dictation-client/cpp/README.md

                          (=0) in seconds.
 Additionally print service health status, but only for a non-zero timeout value.
                               (defaults to 0)
-  --streaming                 If present, will perform asynchronous RPC.
-This
+  --sync                      If present, will perform synchronous RPC.
-                              is obligatory for audio content larger than 3.5 MB.
+                              This option should not be used with audio content larger than 3.5 MB.
+                              MB.
   --time-offsets arg (=0)     If true, returns also recognized word time
                               offsets.